 "Antihistamines stop histamine activity by blocking their entrance.
-If this blockage is constant the immune system sees this as a problem, and senses that it must be producing inadequate levels of histamine.
-It therefore increases its production of histamine.
+If this blockage is constant, the immune system sees this as a problem and senses that it must be producing inadequate levels of histamine.
+It, therefore, increases its production of histamine.
 Consequently, over the long term, there is even more histamine for the enzymes to break down, and the problem of histamine intolerance becomes even worse."

 Joneja recommends alkaline salts as a natural antihistamine to manage the symptoms of histamine intolerance and mast cell activation.

-The natural antihistamine mixture effectively works as an oxygen (Co2) supplement.
-One of the known side-effects of histamine excess is that it interferes with the metabolisation of both oxygen and alkalinity inside and out of the mast cell.
+One known side-effect of histamine excess is that it interferes with the metabolization of oxygen and alkalinity inside and out of the mast cell.

-By adjusting the alkaline balance of the mast cell, the natural antihistamine not only rebalances the oxygen but stabilizes the mastcell.
+By adjusting the alkaline balance of the mast cell, the natural antihistamine not only rebalances the oxygen but stabilizes the mast cell.
 It does not interfere with histamine degradation.